I gave a presentation at DevelopersIO 2025 Osaka titled "Let's Try Amazon Bedrock Agent Core! ~Explaining Key Points of Various Features~"! #devio2025

 Gateway is a service that converts APIs, Lambda functions, and various services into MCP (Model Context Protocol) compatible tools, making them easy to call from AI agents.

-This seems useful in cases where AI agents want to treat APIs or Lambda functions as Tools.
+This seems convenient for cases where you want an AI agent to handle APIs or Lambda functions as tools.

-In this article, we'll examine how to turn a Lambda function into a Tool.
+In this section, we'll look at how to turn a Lambda function into a Tool.

 CleanShot 2025-09-05 at 20.25.03@2x

 Gateway prepares Lambda functions to be callable from agents as MCP protocol-compatible tools.
-Specifically, this involves granting Gateway permission to call Lambda functions and registering the mapping between Lambda functions and Tools using Tool Schema.
+Specifically, you grant the Gateway permission to call Lambda functions and register the mapping between Lambda functions and tools in the Tool Schema.

 CleanShot 2025-09-05 at 20.27.04@2x